pikakid98/decluttertube/README.md

 `CleanSideBar` Cleans pointless categories from the YouTube sidebar

-`DONTHitTheBell` Removes all of the "Bell notifcation options" from the subscribe dropdown
+`DONTHitTheBell` Removes all of the "Bell notifcation options" from the subscribe dropdown *1
-\
-Warning: This filter currently causes playlist features to go missing.
+###### *1 Warning: This filter currently causes playlist features to go missing.
 I'm finding a way to fix this

-`FeatureCreep` Removes all of the "Bell notifcation options" from the subscribe dropdown
+`FeatureCreep` Removes all of the "Bell notifcation options" from the subscribe dropdown *2
+###### *2 Warning: A combination of this and `IDontNeedNoHelp` on the new UI (Which isn't available at the moment for certain accounts) causes important features to vanish

 `IJustWannaJam` Removes pointless fluff from YouTube Music